Graphs are everywhere

 We say that these embedding vectors are dense.
 While we usually use more than 3 dimensions, we never use millions of dimensions like the sparse vector representation.
 The number of dimensions stays fixed regardless of how many books there are.
 And unlike the sparse representation, the entries are almost always non-zero.
 A dense embedding vector might look like this:

-Since this vector is no longer confined to entries 00 and 11, we say it is continuous.
+Since this vector is no longer confined to entries and , we say it is continuous.

 Being continuous makes embedding vectors better for determining the similarity between objects.
 To see why, let’s look at how we might check the similarity of two sparse vectors: